jaeksmith/GenAI_Exp_202506XX_FlowSheets_003_CodexCL_001/PROJECT_DESCRIPTION_AND_PLAN.md

    - Display task checklist within each node and allow ticking/unticking or override.

 8. **Components and Sub-Workflows**
+   - Provide a single flow node type; nodes may branch to multiple targets.
-   - Implement the configuration table component and generic action button component.
+   - Implement the configuration table, generic action button, and note components.
    - Support sub-workflow nodes that open in a new tab or window.
    - Add a dockable Component-Repo palette (Edit mode only).
 9. **Collaboration Features**
    - Show connected users with their interaction mode in a panel on the canvas.
    - Ensure simultaneous edits merge correctly and broadcast via WebSocket.